 Caitlin’s brother Devon is killed in a school shooting.
-Caitlin, who has Aspergers, is to make sense of the world without her brother’s compassionate and understanding guidance.
-Her father isn’t helpful; he’s lost in his grief.
+Caitlin, who has Asperger’s, is trying to make sense of the world without her brother’s compassionate and understanding guidance.
+Her father isn’t helpful because he’s lost in his own grief.
 So when Caitlin reads about grief and closure, she decides to go after closure in a literal, hands-on way.
 And it will help both she and her father build their relationship and let go of Devon.
 This is one of the best books I’ve ever read — so powerful and honest.

 Anything But Typical by Nora Raleigh Baskin

 Jason, an autistic 12-year old who feels like he doesn’t fit, finds an online friend through a form called Storyboard.
 When his parents take him to a Storyboard conference, he worries his online friend won’t accept him in real life since she doesn’t know about his autism.

 The London Eye Mystery by Siobhan Dowd

 This middle-grade novel is a puzzling mystery that only the boy named Ted, who seems to be on the spectrum (his brain is different but not explained), can solve.
 How did his cousin disappear from a closed pod on the London Eye?
 The enjoyable action and intrigue will keep your attention throughout — and you’ll wonder why you didn’t guess the ending before Ted.

 Rain Reign by Ann M. Martin